LrWm3/grafana-slack-template/README.md

 It will now use this custom template for slack instead of the default one.

-## Alert backlinks

-The alert backlink is currently not automatically populated.
-To backlink the alert

 ## Including variables in your alerts

 To include variables in your alerts, you can extract labels during your queries and then use them like so: